sibylfs/sibylfs_doc/www/install.md

 x86-64) (and possibly others e.g. Linux i686).

 On Linux, the simplest way to install is probably using prebuilt binaries via nix (see below).
+However, these are probably out of date wrt the github source.

 <!-- Potentially quicker, but fragile, is to
 install "plain binaries".  -->

-The most reliable method is probably
-"installing from source via nix".
+The most reliable method is probably "installing from source via nix".
+This has the added advantage that it builds the current version of the code from github.

 ## Installing from source via nix